google/charts/docs/flutter/example/legends/legend_options.md

     );
   }

   @override
   Widget build(BuildContext context) {
-    return new charts.BarChart(
+    return new charts.BarChart<OrdinalSales>(
       seriesList,
       animate: animate,
       barGroupingType: charts.BarGroupingType.grouped,
       // Add the legend behavior to the chart to turn on legends.
       // This example shows how to change the position and justification of
       // the legend, in addition to altering the max rows and padding.
       behaviors: [
         new charts.SeriesLegend(
           // Positions for "start" and "end" will be left and right respectively